 Launched in 2008, these awards have annually recognized and promoted outstanding scholarship in the field of Jewish Studies and honored scholars whose work embodies the best in the field: rigorous research, theoretical sophistication, innovative methodology, and excellent writing.
-AJS annually awards one winner and one finalist in each of four categories.
+The AJS annually awards one winner and one finalist in each of four categories.
 The categories rotate over a two-year cycle, for a total of eight categories.
-Each winner will receive $10,000 and each finalist $2,000.
+Each winner will receive $10,000 and each finalist will receive $2,000.

 Books in any of the following fields are eligible for consideration:

 » Medieval and Early Modern Jewish History and Culture